Frequently Asked Questions

 2: All existing marketing assets that your company may have such as logo files, marketing copy, and any other electronic assets that may further the project goals.

-3: New content that you may want incorporated/added to the new site.
+3: New content that you may want to be incorporated/added to the new site.

-Like all of my services, I sell them in both package and hourly rates.
-My maintenance services are $75 per hour billed to the half hour or a flat rate of $100 a month.
+A: Like all of my services, I sell them at both package and hourly rates.
+My maintenance services are $75 per hour billed to the quarter hour or I offer packages.
 Some months may require more than that equivalent of a little over an hour, some less- the package just takes the mystery out of it for both of us.
 In the flat rate package, I will monitor your site and regularly update your plug ins, WordPress core, and themes and monitor your site security – and send you regular updates on your site’s status.